hannushchenkos/CW_tasks/script/tasks.md

 8. Convert a name into initials
 9. Multiplying the values of array together
 10. Filter number array from extra types
+11. Sum of all the integers between two numbers

 //===============================//